wacfeld/UKML/README.md

 ## Usage

-At the moment, (almost) all changes are applied universally.
+At the moment, all changes are applied universally.
 Therefore to play the new difficulty, simply select Brutal difficulty with the mod installed.
 A proper difficulty selection screen is coming in a future update.